How to Promote Your Blog: 21+ Proven Strategies for Growth

 Every little bit helps.

-And if you want to get more traffic and social shares from every post, publishing at the right time is KEY.
+And if you want to get more organic traffic and social shares from every post, publishing at the right time is KEY.

-The thing is, the β€œbest time” is different for every blog.
+The thing is, and any fellow blogger will tell you, the “best time” is different for every blog.

 For us, we’ve experimented with publishing on Sundays at 12pm, Fridays at 7am, and Mondays at 2pm…